Dyuuz/LGMVIP-Java-Task-03/README.md

 # LGMVIP-Java-Task-03
-This project contains an internship project for scientific calculator  which was developed with java.
+This project contains an internship project for scientific calculator  which is programmed in java.

 Description :